Let’s talk about fabric pilling: what causes pilling (lint balls), how to remove pilling from clothes and how to prevent it.

 Lint may also occur when friction is being applied by constant rubbing even when outside the washing machine like in the images below.
 For instance, a sling bag that crosses the chest, or the underarm area.
 In normal usage, this is usually the sign of a worn garment and since lint forms from the very fibers of the material, it will eventually result in thinner, worn patches.

-The conclusion is: when the temperature is too high or too much friction is applied for any reason, the fibers get loose, tangle, break and they pile altogether making that piece of clothing looking less attractive.
+The conclusion is: that when the temperature is too high or too much friction is applied for any reason, the fibers get loose, tangle, break and pile altogether making that piece of clothing look less attractive.

 But lint that forms from the material’s own fibers is not the only type: it can also be formed from another piece of clothing and just clings to our garment.

 An example includes a black pair of pants that’s been washed with a white cotton towel – you’ll see that the lint has a different color than the actual piece of the fabric itself.

 While most of the time the lint is unnoticeable, from up close, it can be annoying, not to mention unattractive too.
 Sometimes, getting rid of these tangled-up fibers is impossible as they continue to multiply and cling onto your favorite pieces of clothing.

 The good thing is, you don’t have to throw away your pile of clothes immediately.
 There are several methods that you can try to eliminate the lint issue you’re experiencing.
 Let’s take a look at them, shall we?